 Black land ownership in the US dropped from 15 million acres in 1910 to 3 million acres in 1970.
 In the 1960s, among the many activists who traveled to the South to fight for civil rights, some remained to expose forms of land theft and support the Black economy with cooperative organizations that linked the US South with the Global South.
 A constant undertow of white violence, abetted by government agencies, prevented further retention or restoration of land, but the detailed work, often in collaboration with HBCUs, identified land assets and developed land-holding organs and Black institutions to manage those resources.

-Returning to areas weighted with multiple traditions, the work, when reconstructed begins to materialize a special infrastructure possessing the superabundant values of land, community, and education—an infrastructure as worthy of public investment as infrastructures of concrete and conduit.
-And as a planetary formation it renews global political solidarities from the 1960s and 70s to address root causes of climate change.
+Returning to areas weighted with multiple traditions, the work begins to materialize a special infrastructure possessing the superabundant values of land, community, and education—an infrastructure as worthy of public investment as infrastructures of concrete and conduit.
+And it renews planetary solidarities from the 1960s and 70s with the capacity to address root causes of climate change and inequality.
+The work of these activists is a remarkable gift, as yet unopened, offering incalculable values to address an incalculable debt.

 Given the coincidence of this Black Belt land with large federal land holdings, the project, in collaboration with Morgan State University, begins by reclaiming three ribbons of public land—the Appalachian Trail (AT), the water route of the Trail of Tears (TT), and the Natchez Trace Parkway (NT).
 A 3000 mile long formation, this ATTTNT, previously scripted with white supremacist narratives, might now have a reckoning with Black and Indigenous histories and serve as a loose aggregator or reference point for the patchy formations and stories that lie as satellites around it.